clj-commons/etaoin/README.md

 There is an option to input a series of keys simultaneously.
 That is useful to imitate holding a system key like Control, Shift or whatever when typing.

-The namespace `etaoin.keys` holds a bunch of key constants as well as a set of functions related to input.
+The namespace `etaoin.keys` carries a bunch of key constants as well as a set of functions related to input.

 ```clojure
 (require '[etaoin.keys :as keys])
 ```

-A quick example of entering ordinary characters holding shift:
+A quick example of entering ordinary characters holding Shift:

 ```clojure
 (def c (chrome))